Glassing for bear in unit 27

 are very familiar with these units, so we won't be wasting your time scouting

-water holes or know travel routes, once every 2-3 weeks.
+water holes (new rule says cams must be 440 yards from water) or know travel routes, once every 2-3 weeks.
 These photos will

 included in your report with exact GPS numbers of the location.